 |Graduate Program - How to Apply||

-To apply for the program, applicants must submit a complete application either online (free) or by hard copy ($50) along with a statement of purpose, 3 letters of recommendation, GRE scores (code 1412), and transcripts.
+To apply for the program, applicants must submit a complete application online (free) along with a statement of purpose, 3 letters of recommendation, GRE scores (code 1412), and transcripts.
 Foreign applicants must also submit TOEFL scores (code 1412).
 Applicants should demonstrate a clear interest and competence in science through their successful completion of undergraduate courses in biology and chemistry (or related science disciplines), as measured by grades and GRE scores, through laboratory-based research experiences, and through a well-written and enthusiastic statement of purpose.

 For full consideration, applications that include undergraduate transcripts from non-U.S. schools must also include a professional interpretation/evaluation of the relevant transcripts.
 A failure to include such an evaluation may result in an incomplete application that cannot be evaluated.
 Applicants for whom this requirement poses a financial burden may seek guidance from the chair of the admissions committee